strangelove-ventures/lens/README.md

 #### Keys

 Lens uses the keyring from the Cosmos-sdk.
-You can read more about it [here](https://github.com/cosmos/cosmos-sdk/blob/master/crypto/keyring/doc.go).
-To add your key to lens run:
+There is more information about it keyring [here](https://github.com/cosmos/cosmos-sdk/blob/master/crypto/keyring/doc.go).
+To add a key to lens run:

 ```
 lens keys restore <key_name> '<mnemonic>'
 ```

-After this when running `lens keys list` you should see your defaulted chains address, if this is not changed you will see the cosmos-hub address.
-To see your key encoded for use on other chains run `lens keys enumerate <key_name>`.
+After restoring a key, it should appear in your list by running: `lens keys list`, by default it will show the Cosmos Hub address.
+To see the key encoded for use on other chains run `lens keys enumerate <key_name>`.